ncanna/thermal_pedestrian_detection/README.md

-# Thermal pedestrian detection
+# A Robust Pedestrian and Cyclist Detection Method Using Thermal Images
 A CNN implementation using the KAIST Multispectral Pedestrian Detection Benchmark Dataset

-Developed with the Collaborative Robotics Lab at the University of Virginia
+Developed with the Collaborative Robotics Lab at the University of Virginia.

-We developed a pedestrian detection method via thermal imaging alone on the KAIST Multispectral Pedestrian Dataset, consisting of 95k color-thermal pairs (640x480, 20Hz) taken from a vehicle.
+We developed a pedestrian detection method via thermal imaging alone on the KAIST Multispectral Pedestrian Dataset, consisting of color and thermal pairs of pedestrians and cyclists taken from a moving vehicle.
 More infomation can be found in our SIEDS 2021 paper.

 # Citation
 If you use our extended model or functions in your research, please consider citing: